kyawmyohlaing/python-backend/README.md

 ```

 This will create a timestamped backup of your PostgreSQL database in the `backups/` directory.
 For more detailed information about backup strategies, please refer to the [Backup Documentation](BACKUP_DOCUMENTATION.md).

+## 🌐 React Frontend Integration

+This backend is designed to work seamlessly with a React frontend application.
+The integration includes:

+### API Endpoints for Frontend

+The backend provides specific endpoints that match the React frontend expectations:

+1. **Menu Management**
+   - `GET /api/menu` - Retrieve all menu items
+   - `POST /api/menu` - Create a new menu item

+2. **Order Management**
+   - `POST /api/orders` - Submit a new order
+   - `GET /api/orders` - Retrieve all orders

+### CORS Configuration

+The backend is configured to allow cross-origin requests from the React frontend, ensuring smooth communication between the frontend and backend services.

+### Integration Guide

+For detailed information about integrating with the React frontend, see [INTEGRATION_GUIDE.md](INTEGRATION_GUIDE.md).

 ## 🤝 Contributing